vinnydavies/left-ventricle-jrss-c/README.md

 Davies, V., Noè, U., Lazarus, A., Gao, H., Macdonald, B., Berry, C., Luo, X. and Husmeier, D. (2019).
 Fast Parameter Inference in a Biomechanical Model of the Left Ventricle using Statistical Emulation.
-*Journal of the Royal Statistical Society - Series C*.
+*Journal of the Royal Statistical Society - Series C (Applied Statistics)*.

 ## Instructions for use